grame-cncm/faustcourse/session2/Lesson 6.md

 - file imports,
 - definitions
 - and documentation.
 All statements but documentation end with a semicolon (;).
 We will not look at documentation statements.
-But if you are curious about the automatic documentation system you can look at chapter 11 of Faust Quick Reference.
+But if you are curious about the automatic documentation system you can look at chapter 11 of the Faust Quick Reference.